Price v. Pennsylvania Railroad Co.

 Price v.
 Pennsylvania Railroad Co., 113 U.S. 218 (1885), was a case where the plaintiff sued the defendant for the loss of her husband by a death which the jury found, by a special verdict, to be caused by the negligence of the company's servant or servants.
+The Supreme Court dismissed the plaintiff's application for writ of error because there was no question of federal law presented.